niklasb/webkit-server/README.md

 If you don't need the Python bindings, you can also use the supplied `build.sh` shellscript to build the server only.

+# Contact, Bugs, Contributions

+If you have any problems with this software, don't hesitate to open an issue on Github or open a pull request or write a mail to **niklas baumstark at Gmail**.

 # License